-- Confluence of Bhagirathi and Alaknanda Rivers at Devprayag
+- The confluence of Bhagirathi and Alaknanda Rivers at Devprayag

-- Confluence of Mandakni and Alaknanda Rivers at Rudraprayag
+- The confluence of Mandakni and Alaknanda Rivers at Rudraprayag

-Tungnath Temple is the highest of the five shrines of Lord Shiva, also known as ‘Panch Kedar’.
+The first in the list of tourist attractions in Chopta is the Tungnath Temple.
+It is the highest of the five shrines of Lord Shiva, also known as ‘Panch Kedar’.
 It is located at an elevation of 3,860 meters and is believed to be over a thousand years old.
 As per the mythology, Ravana performed penance at this temple in order to please Lord Shiva.

 Deoria Tal is probably the biggest attraction of a trip to Chopta.
 It is located near Sari Village at an altitude of 2,438 meters.
 With its pristine waters and captivating surroundings, this lake is a sight to behold.
 Spend a night here and the sunrise view is one that you will remember for life.
 The reflections of Chaukhamba peaks on the crystal clear water of Deoria Tal look magical.